Can I Get Pregnant if I Have PCOS or Endometriosis?

 Pregnant With Endometriosis?

-About one in ten women of childbearing age suffers from endometriosis.
+About one in ten women of childbearing age has endometriosis.

-This is a condition in which the lining of the uterus also grows outside the uterine cavity, for example, in the ovaries, intestines, or on the bladder.
+This is a condition in which the lining of the uterus also grows outside the uterine cavity, for example, in the ovaries, intestines, or bladder.
 Since this mucous membrane changes cyclically, painful inflammatory processes occur, which lead to irritating scarring and adhesions.
-(You can find out more at www.mayoclinic.org.)
+(For more information, go to the Endometriosis Association)

 Endometriosis can cause the following changes in the female body: